HL7/davinci-ecdx/input/includes/draft_intro.md

 <div markdown="1" class="stu-note">

 Using Questionnaires with the Task-based Approach and Attachments transactions is DRAFT content.
-The appropriate pages and sections are preceded with an STU-Note indicating the draft content and listed item #30 in the [Change Log].
+These pages and sections are listed under item #30 in the [Change Log] and are labeled  as draft content.
 We will publish an STU Update and remove the STU-Notes after appropriate community review and testing.
 For more information on what's new in this version of CDex see the [Change Log].
 </div>